 Each keyboard type (weighted / unweighted keys) has its own unique advantages, and in time, as you gradually become more advanced, each keyboard type will bring its own set of benefits to your playing.

 For example, weighted keys are good for building up finger strength, which enhances your playing technique.
 Whereas unweighted keys are good for encouraging very precise playing which is beneficial in rhythmic / contemporary styles of music.

 Not at all.
 Many people and families have a digital piano or acoustic piano that they might use to practice on for their piano teacher.
 And if also learning with Musiah, say on a MIDI keyboard, there is no harm whatsoever for them to play on unweighted keys.
 If anything, it will help their versatility.

-The thing to understand about either keyboards or digital pianos is that most (but not all) have MIDI connectivity which means they can be connected to either a computer or to other MIDI instruments. (‘MIDI’ stands for Musical Instrument Digital Interface).
+The thing to understand about either keyboards or digital pianos is that most (but not all) have MIDI connectivity which means they can be connected to a computer, iPad or to other MIDI instruments. (‘MIDI’ stands for Musical Instrument Digital Interface).

 As long as your keyboard or digital piano has at least 49 keys and is a MIDI instrument (meaning it has MIDI connectivity), then it is fully compatible for use with Musiah.